 Aside from DCC and The Bachelor, you’re known for Dancing with the Stars and you had your own reality show for a little bit.
 Out of all the TV experiences that you’ve had, which one has made the biggest difference in your life?

 Dancing with the Stars.
 For sure.
 It was right after the Bachelor experience, which was back before social media, and I remember going, “I don’t know what people think of me.
 Are they mad at me?
-Does it look like [the break-up with Jason] is my fault?
+Does it look like is my fault?
 Am I hated?”

 Dancing with the Stars gave me this confidence that I hadn’t had before – that I didn’t have dating, that I didn’t have on The Bachelor.
 There was just something that came out of me, and I haven’t looked back since.
 That show came at the right time; it was a low point in my life, and it just bounced me to this new kind of woman.